 - Total Scaled Score from both the verbal and quantitative section calculated on the score range of 200 to 800 points.
 This overall total score is helpful in determining the students performance on the whole

-- The score from the Analytical Writing Assessment (AWA) section which ranges between the scales of 0 to 6.
+- The grade from the Analytical Writing Assessment (AWA) section which ranges between the scales of 0 to 6.

-The GMAT Score report would also contain the GMAT test results of the student's previous appearance in a five year time period.
+The results report would also contain the test results of the student's previous appearance in a five year time period.
 The digital photograph and all the personal information such as

 - Telephone number

 - Name of the institute attended during under graduation

 provided during registration will appear on the score sheet.
 All these information are not mandatory and can be provided only if the student wishes to do so.
 The test report would be directly sent to the graduate schools that student has selected and had been informed to produce these reports.

 Though the score scale of the student remains the same, the score percentile of the student keeps wavering.
 This is so because the score percentile rank is calculated on the number of students who score less than the score range of the student.
 It is calculated based on the entire number of students who appeared for the test in a period of five years.

 About two third of the students taking the exam usually have a total scaled score of 400 to 600.
 It is impossible to find a score below 9 in the Verbal section and a score below 7 in the Quantitative section.
 The maximum score from the Verbal and Quantitative sections never exceed 60 and 50 range.
 Since the score is on a fixed scale it is comparable with all the test administrators.
 As the Verbal and Math section measure the different skillset of the student they cannot be compared with each other.